openmetalio/openmetal-docs/docs/tutorials/understanding-iso-images.md

-# Creating OpenStack VM Image with ISO
+# Creating OpenStack VM Images with ISO

+Written by : Yuriy Shyyan & Ramon Grullon

-In OpenStack, ISO images serve a similar purpose to CD-ROMs in traditional computing environments.
+In OpenStack, ISO images serve a similar purpose to CD-ROMs and USBs in traditional computing environments.
 Let's explore this comparison:

-CD-ROMs in Traditional Computing:

-- In traditional computing, CD-ROMs are physical discs used to store data, software, and operating system installation files.
-Users insert these discs into CD-ROM drives on their computers to access or install software.
-ISO Images in OpenStack:

-- In OpenStack, ISO images are digital files that serve the same purpose as CD-ROMs.
-Instead of physical discs, ISO images are files that contain all the necessary files and data required to install an operating system or software on a virtual machine (VM).

-In summary, ISO images in OpenStack function similarly to CD-ROMs in traditional computing environments.
+ISO images in OpenStack function similarly to CD-ROMs and USBs in traditional computing environments.
 They contain installation files and data for operating systems and software, and users attach them to virtual machines to install the desired software or operating system.

-This is how you can install any ISO type media onto an OpenStack volume to create singular installation or re-usable images.
+This article will help you understand how you can install any ISO type media onto an OpenStack volume to create singular installation or re-usable images for Virtual Machine use.

 ## Prerequisites